Tech-at-DU/d3-tutorial/10-Areas/readme.md

   .range([height - margin, margin])
 ```

-This time we'll plan ahead by and make a group for the path.
+This time we'll plan by and make a group for the path.

-Add the following to set up the svg elements with D3.
+Add the following to set up the SVG elements with D3.

 ```JS
 // Select the SVG